evilHoms/my-notes-electron-app/README.md

-# my-notes
+# My Notes

 ## Description

-It is a electron desktop app to make a notes
+It is the electron desktop app to make a notes.

 ## Installation

 ### For Linux Users (Ubuntu/Mint/Debian)

-Place downloaded files in prefered location
+Place downloaded files in prefered location.
-Start `linux-install.sh` script.
-It'll install all dependensies and will create start script Application will be able to start after installation by starting `linux-start.sh` script Installed `Yarn` is required
+Start `installers/linux/linux-install.sh` script.
+It'll install all dependensies and will create start script.
+Application will be able to start after installation by starting `linux-start.sh` script.
+`Yarn` installed is required.

 ### For Windows Users